isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 # Pricing

 !!! abstract "Why upgrading to PRO?"
-    :two_hearts: Help me continue WebSSH development.
-I'm an indie developer who want to make an awesome tool for you!
+    :two_hearts: Help me continue WebSSH development by upgrading to PRO version : I'm an indie developer who want to make an awesome tool for you!

-    :thumbsup: I spend a few hours each day to enhance WebSSH as your expectations.
-I always listen to your needs.
+    :thumbsup: I spend a few hours each day to enhance WebSSH as your feedbacks are coming.
+I'm always listening to your needs and I'm trying to implement them as soon as possible.

     :arrow_right: By purchasing the full version of WebSSH you can add as many SSH / SFTP / TUNNEL connections as you want.
 There is no other limitation on the FREE version.